nanvel/blog/2016/12/software-development-terms.md

 - Oh, yes.
 Little Bobby tables we call him.
 - Well, we've lost this year's student records.
 I hope yo're happy.
 - And I hope you've learned to sanitize your database inputs.

+## Columnal database

+> The Tables Have Turned.
+>
+> Vertica slogan

+## Programming

+> Programming is science dressed up as art because most of us don't understand the physics of softwware and it's rarely, if ever, taught.
+> ...
+> This is the science of programming: make building blocks that people can understand and use easily, and people will work together to solve the very largest problems.
+>
+> zguide

+## Ugly code

+> Ugly code hides problems and makes it hard for others to help you.
+You might get used to meaningless variable names, but people reading your code won't.
+Use names that are real words, that say something other than "I'm too careless to tell you what this variable is really for".
+Use consistent indentation and clean layout.
+Write nice code and your world will be more comfortable.
+>
+> zguide